Columbia University: $77,000+ Scholarships for International Students

 - No income cutoffs — if you genuinely can't afford it, they'll help

-- Comprehensive coverage — tuition, room, board, and living expenses
+- Comprehensive coverage — tuition, room, board, and living expenses, delivered as grants and work-study with no loans

 - Renewable for four years — as long as your family's financial situation remains consistent